DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-04-18-removing-the-school-placement-vacancy-status.md

 - candidates do not apply to a vacancy at a school
 - providers often do not know the number of vacancies at their partner schools until late in the recruitment cycle
-- the number of vacancies can change during the recruitment cycle for reasons outside the recruitment process
+- the number of vacancies can change during the recruitment cycle because candidates may need to withdraw
 - we are providing false hope that candidates will be placed at certain schools
 - providers do not always consider a candidate’s school placement preference on the application, and some don’t know about the preference
 - the accuracy of vacancy information depends on providers frequently updating their courses